rouskinlab/seismic-rna/src/userdocs/formats/report/mask.rst

 ====================================================== ====================
-Name of Sample                                         str Name of Reference                                      str Name of Section                                        str 5' end of Section                                      int 3' end of Section                                      int Count the Following as Mutations                       list[str] Count the Following as Matches                         list[str] Exclude G/U Bases                                      bool
+Name of Sample                                         str Name of Reference                                      str Name of Region                                         str 5' end of Region                                       int 3' end of Region                                       int Count the Following as Mutations                       list[str] Count the Following as Matches                         list[str] Exclude G/U Bases                                      bool